qr-contest/qr-contest.github.io/docs/home.md

 This section will only show up immediately after you have purchased something.
 See [Purchase Confirmation](./contests/pay_launch#purchase-confirmation) for details.
 It will show a summary of the purchase here - but only directly after the purchase.
 If you want to see a list of all purchases, click the menu icon <span class="inline-icon"><i class="fa-solid fa-bars"></i></span> in the upper right and choose Edit Profile, then Billing.
 All transactions will show up there.
 If you want to see the billing items for a particular Contest, go to the Contest Detail page and scroll down to the [Pay and Launch](./contests/pay_launch#contest-purchase-history) section.

 ## Menu <span class="inline-icon"><i class="fa-solid fa-bars"></i></span>
 In the upper right corner of the Home tab is the 3 bar menu.
-This menu allows you to edit your profile (Change Password, Notifications, Billing, Terminate Service) or Log Out.
+This menu allows you to edit your profile (Change Password, Notifications/Emails, Billing, Dashboard Key, Terminate Service) or Log Out.

   <p align="center" class="screen-shot">
   <img class="image-border" alt="home tab menu" src="../../assets/images/home_menu.png">